Explainable AI needs formalization: Towards using XAI for well-defined purposes

+The fundamental limitation of the field, though, is the lack of formal specifications of XAI problems.
+To ensure the fitness of XAI methods for their intended purposes by design, we argue that the current paradigm of algorithm-first development should be \revi{superseded by a requirement-driven XAI development and validation process \citep[see also][]{DIN_SPEC_92001-3:2023-04}.} Such a process might consist of the following six steps : \begin{enumerate} \item Assessing the use case-specific information needs of users and stakeholders. \item Defining the formal requirements and the XAI problems that address these information needs. \item Designing suitable methods to solve these concrete XAI problems. \item Performing theoretical analyses, adhering to the formal requirements. \item Performing empirical validation using appropriate ground-truth benchmarks. \item Improving the methods concerning further desiderata \revi{such as robustness}. \end{enumerate}

+\revi{While such a systematic process needs to be carefully developed and refined in a community-wide effort, the remainder of this section provides preliminary considerations on the implementation of its constituents, presents relevant prior work and examples that could be considered as successful partial implementations of individual steps, and discusses challenges and possible limitations of XAI formalization.}

-\paragraph*{Formalizing XAI} It is unreasonable to call a mapping from input features to real numbers an ``explanation'' without endowing these numbers with a well-defined formal interpretation \citep[e.g.][]{murdochDefinitionsMethodsApplications2019a}.
-Without a formal problem statement, the ability of an XAI method to answer relevant questions cannot be objectively assessed, and it is not possible to use the method for systematic quality control.
-Relevant information needs of users may relate to properties of a given ML model, its training data, a given test input, or combinations of these, and may differ between use cases.
-Additionally, different stakeholders, such as ML developers, users (e.g., physicians or patients), and regulators, have different information needs.
-Formalizing use-case and stakeholder-specific questions will lead to distinct XAI problems to be addressed by tailored XAI methodologies.
-Such a formal framework will also provide corresponding provable and testable notions of explanation correctness and quantifiable notions of explanation performance.
-Previous work \citep{wilming2022scrutinizing, borgonovoExplainingClassifiersMeasures2023} has formulated the presence of a statistical association between feature and target as a minimal requirement for important features.
-Using this or similar criteria to falsify XAI methods can prevent potentially harmful or costly misinterpretations.
+\paragraph*{\revi{Assessing stakeholders' information needs}} It is unreasonable to call a mapping from input features to real numbers an explanation without endowing these numbers with a well-defined formal interpretation \citep[e.g.][]{murdochDefinitionsMethodsApplications2019a}.
+As indicated above, different stakeholders, such as ML developers, users (e.g., physicians or patients), and regulators, may intend to use XAI for different purposes associated with different information needs.
+These needs may concern properties of a given ML model, its training data, a given test input, or combinations of these, and may differ between use cases.

+\revi{For example, to perform model diagnostics and quality control, a regulator may want to assess whether a protected attribute such as sex or race unduly affects model decisions in a hiring context.
+For a similar purpose, a physician may want to make sure that a clinical prediction model does not rely on confounded features lacking biological relevance.
+An ML developer, on the other hand, may be primarily interested in identifying the set of all features actually used by the model for the purpose of pruning unused features from the training data and model.}